 4. File Divorce Papers: Your attorney can also help you file a Complaint for Divorce and understand the information needed to correctly complete a Case Information Statement (please see our Divorce Road Map for an explanation of the process).
 Your attorney can also help you understand all the options available to you in divorce, including divorce mediation, which can be a way to reach a valid divorce settlement in a less time-consuming and lower cost way compared to going to court.
 If you and your have minimal issues to settle in your divorce, you may wish to pursue an uncontested divorce.

 5. If You Have Already Remarried: Should you have already married again in the time since receiving divorce documents from Ms. Varvaryuk, be aware that entering into a marriage with someone while still being legally wed to someone else, is considered bigamy in New Jersey and other states.
 Your second marriage may now be invalid, so be prepared for possible asset disputes or child custody issues as you attempt to right these legal wrongs.
 Identifying yourself as quickly as possible as a victim, and then working with an attorney and the courts, can be the best way to avoid any accusations of wrongdoing on your part.

 Are you a victim in this matter and need immediate legal assistance?
 Our family attorneys are here to help.
-Please contact us today to schedule your free attorney consultation.
+Please contact us today to schedule your initial attorney consultation.